-Comcast could slow the speeds at which over 30 million subscribers stream and download the OVD's content at any of several points: in the last mile "public Internet" channel to the consumer, or earlier at the interconnection point, or at any managed or specialized service channels.
+To hobble Netflix or another OVD that could offer consumers an alternative to Comcast, Comcast could slow the speeds at which potentially 30 million subscribers stream and download the OVD's content at any of several points: in the last mile "public Internet" channel to the consumer, or earlier at the interconnection point, or at any managed or specialized service channels.
 Or Comcast could exact add-on "tolls" from the OVD as the ransom for not degrading its customers' Internet speeds.

 Not only would this augmented gatekeeper power enable Comcast to stave off competition from OVDs that would undercut its profits.
-More broadly, it would threaten program diversity.
+More broadly, it would threaten the diversity of program choices for consumers.
 Special-audience or independent programs that don't generate enough revenue to pay Comcast's cable toll might find that an OVD is their only affordable route to reach viewers.
-And at that point, they would become dependent on the OVD being able to get favorable terms from Comcast.
+And at that point, they would become dependent on the OVD being able to get affordable terms from Comcast.

-Then-Commissioner Michael Copps noted this emerging danger in his dissent from the 2006 order allowing Comcast and TWC to acquire the assets of Adelphia:
+Then-FCC Commissioner Copps described this danger starkly in his dissent from the FCC's 2006 order regarding Comcast's and TWC's acquisition of Adelphia's assets:

 Concentrating so much clout in the Applicants gives them the ability to make or break cable programming across the country.
 If an aspiring cable channel cannot win carriage on these big concentrated networks, its fate is sealed.
 It's doomed.
 And the record is full of examples of channels that will never get to your television and of communities - especially minority communities - who struggle for basic access to programming they want and need. ...
-We need to support independent programmers and independent content production.
-I'll say it again: we just cannot afford to cede so much content control to so few media companies.
 It's bad because of the homogenized entertainment and information we are fed and it's bad for our democracy.
 And what happens if these two companies refuse to take political advertisements for issues they oppose?
 It's like giving them the keys to control what we watch, see and hear.

 We are entering a world where big and concentrated broadband providers are searching for new business models and sometimes even suggesting that web sites may have to pay additional charges and new tolls for the traffic they generate.
-This could change the character of the Internet as we know it.
-98
+This could change the character of the Internet as we know it.96